The School Day

 Child Protection and Safeguarding

 Child protection and safeguarding are given the highest priority in the academy.
 All staff are required to report and record in writing any concerns they may have concerning a child’s well-being.
-Mrs Cavallo and Mrs Dilling, as Designated Members of Staff for Safeguarding, will decide if any welfare issues should be discussed with, or referred to, Social Services.
+Mrs Cavallo, Mrs Dilling & Mrs Hooijerg, as Designated Members of Staff for Safeguarding, will decide if any welfare issues should be discussed with, or referred to, Social Services.

 All members of staff, trustees, parent helpers and other adults working or helping in the academy are DBS (Disclosure Barring Service) checked to ensure they have no criminal convictions that would preclude them from working with children.
 When appointing new members of staff the selection panel will always contain at least one member trained in safer recruiting, read our Safeguarding Policy for more information.